mpourmpoulis/CasterSublimeSnippetInterfaceExample/README.md

 To revert to the last transformation and apply another one instead in a single go

 ### Passing Parameters To Snippets

+#### General About Snippet Parameters

+Except from the more classical placeholders,

 #### Fake Auto Complete